se-workshop-domino/domino-mlops-templates/README.md

 This project template demonstrates the usage of GitHub Actions workflows for CI/CD and employs Domino Data Planes, representing different hardware tier for different stages of the OPS pipeline.

 For this template project, we would establish three Dataplanes representing three stages in the Domino experiment manager.We would create three GitHub environments, each mapping to the corresponding stage in the Dataplane and experiment manager of Domino.
-Progressing through the CI/CD pipeline involves changing the stage in the experiment manager and approving the stage in GitHub to advance the deployment to next stage Dataplane in domino.
+Progressing through the CI/CD pipeline involves changing the stage in the experiment manager and approving the stage in GitHub to advance the deployment to next dataplane on domino.

 ## GitHub